AdKats/AdKats/README.md

     </li>
     <li>
         <b>Editable Ranks and Roles.</b>
         Custom ranks and roles can be created for users, with each role given access to only the commands you want them to use.
 Default guest role is given to all players, and can be edited to your desired specs.
-        All roles and powers are automatically synced between servers, so you only need to change user information once.
+Roles and powers are automatically synced between servers, so you only need to change user information once.
 Soldiers assigned to users will also keep their powers even if they change their in-game names.
     </li>
     <li>
         <b>Setting sync between servers.</b>